Barnard-PL-Labs/IaCAnalysis/README.md

 ## 4. Viewing Terraform configuration

+`terraform init`

+run in directory of example

 How to view parsed Terraform configuration:
 1. `terraform plan -out tfplan.binary`
-2. `terraform show -json tfplan.binary`
+2. `terraform show -json tfplan.binary > tfplan.json`

 The configuration specified by the (.tf) files will be in the `configuration` attribute in the JSON.
 For more information, see Terraform docomentation on [configuration representation](https://developer.hashicorp.com/terraform/internals/json-format#configuration-representation).